okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/pwd-optional-new-sign-up-email/main/index.md

 <ApiLifecycle access="ie" /><br>

-Enable users to register a user account with email only in an application based on an embedded SDK
+Enable users to register a user account with email only in an application based on an embedded SDK.

 **Learning outcomes**

-* Configure your Okta org to enable user sign-up without a password.
+* Configure your Okta org to enable a user sign-up flow without a password.
 * Integrate a password-optional sign-up flow into an application based on an Embedded SDK.

 **What you need**